Escape from Mr. Lemoncello's Library (film): Plot

 As Dr. Z makes her way to the scene of the glitch and runs into them, Chiltington and Peckleman state that they aren't cheating as Chiltington secretly takes a golden key which has power over the whole library.
 Kyle's team enters the fantasy section while Chiltington decides to cheat and gets Andrew to follow him into the section as well deciding to cheat and use them to get the clue which Andrew is uneasy about.
-The troll (Dana Snyder) from Three Billy Goats Gruff has them make out as many words from Lemoncello where the failure will have them be attacked by the giant from Jack and the Beanstalk.
+The troll from Three Billy Goats Gruff has them make out as many words from Lemoncello where the failure will have them be attacked by the giant from Jack and the Beanstalk.
 Kyle's team solves another riddle and receives a clue.
-While using the key to collapse the beanstalk and cause the Wicked Witch of the East (Breanna Watkins) to manifest, Chiltington however accidentally destroys the system releasing all the creatures including Count Dracula, Frankenstein's Monster, the troll, and a werewolf (Brin Alexander) into the library and wrecks havoc.
+While using the key to collapse the beanstalk and cause the Wicked Witch of the East to manifest, Chiltington however accidentally destroys the system releasing all the creatures including Count Dracula, Frankenstein's Monster, the troll, and the werewolf into the library and wreaks havoc.

 Lemoncello decides to go into the library and help the children.
 While Mother Goose is shown to have gone over to one of the library sections and brushed up on ninjitsu as mentioned by Charlotte, the kids were able to use the characters' weaknesses like water on the Wicked Witch of the East.
-Chiltington, regretting what he has done after he and Peckleman were attacked by Hansel and Gretel (Simon Pidgeon and Devyn Dalton) for eating their bread crumbs, also elects to help the team.
+Chiltington, regretting what he has done after he and Peckleman were attacked by Hansel and Gretel for eating their bread crumbs, also elects to help the team.
 The group escapes into the vents as they see the giant approaching the exit to the fantasy section.

 Using dynamite, Lemoncello was able to put some distances between them and the pursuing Count Dracula, Frankenstein's monster, werewolf, and Hansel and Gretel.
 Making it to the exit, Ms. Tobin tells them how to activate it after she had fought off the troll.
 They all manage to restore order until a giant pterodactyl appears.
 The dinosaur was an idea created by Kyle and was released in the idea room when the children had previously entered.
 Instead of running in terror, Kyle faces his fear and fight off the dinosaur with red balloons he found after Lemoncello tells him not to blame himself for his idea, but embrace it as his own and defeat it using his bravery.